 The most common form of democracy in our times is for the people to govern through their representatives.
 From Chapter 3 of CBSE Class 9 Political Science, students will get to know how these representatives are elected.
 They can begin by understanding why elections are necessary and useful in a democracy.
 The basic idea behind this Chapter is to distinguish democratic elections from non-democratic elections.
 Meanwhile, these CBSE Class 9 Political Science Chapter 3 Electoral Politics Important Questions are also framed based on the vital topics from this Chapter.
 Students can solve them for practice and revise the subject.

-Students can also find the link to download this CBSE Class 9 Political Science Objective Questions of this Chapter below in this article.
+Students can also find the link to download this CBSE Class 9 Political Science Important Questions of this Chapter below in this article.

 1. Write a note on the Assembly Election in Haryana.